jannschu/rgbds.nvim/README.md

 # rgbds.nvim

-A Neovim plugin for the [rgbasm](https://rgbds.gbdev.io/) assembler providing syntax highlighting and indentation using [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+A Neovim plugin for the [rgbasm](https://rgbds.gbdev.io/) assembler providing syntax highlighting based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/).

 ## Features

-- Syntax highlighting for rgbasm source files based on a tree-sitter grammar.
+- Extensive syntax highlighting for rgbasm source files based on a tree-sitter grammar.
-- Indentation for rgbasm files using tree-sitter and [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+- Heuristic based file type detection for ambiguous file extensions like `.inc`, `.s`, and `.asm`.
+- Folds based on the syntax tree.

 ## Installation